railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_import_export.rst

 .. index::
    single: data, export in other forms

-Exporting data in other forms
+Exporting Data in Other Forms
 -----------------------------

 OpenERP's generic export mechanism lets you easily export any of your data to any location on your